Ukiyo-zōshi: Ishikawa Ryusen (Tomonobu)

-Under the pen name Tomonobu, Ishikawa Ryusen was the “first important novelist of Edo” and credited with writing the first ukiyo-zōshi according to Richard Lane.
+Under the pen name Tomonobu, Ishikawa Ryusen was the "first important novelist of Edo" and credited with writing the first ukiyo-zōshi according to Richard Lane.
 Ryusen gained notoriety as a famed ukiyo-e painter from the renowned Moronobu School.
 His most notable works are Koshoku Edo murasaki (A Love-Tale of the Purple of Edo, 1686), written in Ryusen's unique style and encompassing themes of samurai vengeance, courtesan love, and young boy love; as well as the earliest surviving ukiyo-zōshi according to Richard Lane, Shitaya katsura otoko (The Fair Young Man of Shitaya, 1684), whose story follows Edoite, Gompachi, and his elopement to Oshun.
 Conflict occurs with the initial refusal of marriage by Oshun's father, but the couple soon earn his respect and eventually his pardon for running off together.
 The plot line happens to be a rarity, as elopement usually did not have a happy end in feudal Japanese literature.
 This work, as well as other amorous literature, drew subject matter from the Courtesan Critiques and guides to the pleasure quarters that became popular in the 1640s and 1650s.

 Shogetsudo Fukaku

-Considered the “most important Edo novelist of the early period,” to Richard Lane, Fukaku started as a haikai poet before writing his first novel, Iro no someginu (Dyed Garments of Love), in 1687.
+Considered the "most important Edo novelist of the early period," to Richard Lane, Fukaku started as a haikai poet before writing his first novel, Iro no someginu (Dyed Garments of Love), in 1687.
 This full-length novel was more popular in Edo, modern day Tokyo, while short stories were more popular in the older cultural regions of Kyoto and Osaka.
 The novel follows a boy who accidentally kills a priest, who happens to be his lover.
 In an unfortunate turn of events, the courtesan he falls in love with commits suicide and the protagonist turns himself in to the authorities immediately after so that he too can die.
 The book is well known for its illustrations which were made by the seventeen year old artist, Torri Kiyonobu, who was skilled in painting ukiyo-e themes with Fukaku's story being no exception.
 Fukaku only has two other surviving works, one of which is Koshoku someshitaji (Ready for Love's Dye, 1691) which follows Kinshiro, a Kyoto merchant, who falls in love with sequentially with Hanamurasaki, a courtesan, and then the young maiden, Omatsu.

-Authors Following Saikaku
+Authors following Saikaku

 Nishizawa Ippu

 Nishizawa Ippu writings appeared in the Kyoto-Osaka area after Saikaku's death.
-He wrote a total of twenty novels between 1698-1718 and quickly rose to popularity as he filled the void in literature which Saikaku left.
+He wrote a total of twenty novels between 1698 and 1718 and quickly rose to popularity as he filled the void in literature which Saikaku left.
 Main works include: Shinshiki gokansho (New Tales of Love, in Five Parts, 1698), which mimicked Saikaku's novel, Five Women in Love, as it consisted of five novelettes which centered around tragic love stories; and Gozen Gikeiki (A New Gikeiki for His Lordship, 1700), which was a fictional parody of fourteenth century life of a man named Yoshitsune and his search for his mother and sister, both of which were courtesans.